 A position description (sometimes referred to as a job specification) outlines the key responsibilities, duties and objectives of the role, the salary and benefits on offer and reporting lines.
-It explains why this job is required and how it fits into the team and organisational structure.
+It explains why this job is required by the business and how it fits into the team and existing organisational structure.

-A person specification, in contrast, is a profile of the skills, experience, qualifications and behaviours required to perform the job.
+A person specification is a profile of the skills, experience, qualifications and behaviours required to perform the job.

-The position description and person specification are arguably the most under-utilised parts of the recruitment process for busy business owners or hiring managers, but they’re one of the most crucial as it is used by yourself, your recruiter and applicants to understand what is required to be successful in the role and a great one can engage with more prospective employees.
+The position description and person specification are arguably the most under-appreciated elements of the recruitment process for busy business owners or hiring managers, but they’re one of the most important aspects as it is used by yourself, your recruiter and applicants to understand what is required to be successful in the role and a great one can engage with more prospective employees.

 Here are a few tips to help write a position description.

 1. Company description

-Start with a description of your business.
+Start with a concise description of your business.
 Most position descriptions don’t include any details about the company that is hiring, but recruitment is a two-way process – if you want to hire the best, you have to sell your organisation to them and they need to know who they’re applying for.

 So, describe the service or products your company provides and what industry or industries you work in.
-Include details not available on your website, such as success stories, your ambitions or your growth plans.
-Describe the culture of your organisation and your office environment.
-If you have won any awards mention them, too.
+Include further details that are not already available on your website, such as success stories or case studies, your ambitions or your growth plans.
+Describe the culture of your organisation, your office environment and the team they’d be working alongside.

 2. Overview of the job